 - Newcastle University Vacancies - current vacancies within the university

-- Knowledge Transfer Partnerships (KTPs) - opportunities for graduates to work on challenging projects central to the development needs of the participating companies
+- Newcastle University: Knowledge Transfer Partnerships (KTPs) - opportunities for graduates to work on challenging projects central to the development needs of the participating companies.
+See main KTP site for opportunities with other institutions.

 Public sector jobs